Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface

 Let $P_T$ denote the transmit power of the source\footnote{Note that the relaying system also consumes power $P_T$, however, the power $P_T$ is shared between the source and the relay.}.
-Assuming static LoS channels from the source to the IRS and from the IRS to the destination, the achievable data rate between the source and destination, $ R_{IRS}$, is given by \cite[Eq.
+Assuming static LoS channels from the source to the RIS and from the RIS to the destination, the achievable data rate between the source and destination, $ R_{RIS}$, is given by \cite[Eq.
 (48)]{bib19}